armelf/Financial-Algorithms/README.md

 Since we want to make weekly predictions, when data are retrieved, we will **resample our dataset on a weekly basis**.

 ### Data preprocessing
 Now that the dataset has been resampled to weekly basis, we create our features is the function *calc()*.
-We will eventually use could some technical indicators, so we compute them as well.
+We could eventually use some technical indicators, so we compute them as well.
 In this strategy we will not use them, but **it could be a point of improvement** to use and optimize our set of features + Machine Learning to create our signal.
-In fact the commented function *traintest()* uses technical features along with a Machine Learning Classifier, the Support Vector Machines Classifier *SVC*, and with train-test techniques, creates a signal.
+In fact, the commented function *traintest()* uses technical features along with a Machine Learning Classifier, the Support Vector Machines Classifier *SVC*, and with train-test techniques, creates a signal.
 You have some information about Support Vector Machines (SVM) here: https://scikit-learn.org/stable/modules/svm.html.
 The technical indicators computed(each applied on the Close Price) are:

 - 10-weeks Simple Moving Average
 - 20-weeks Exponential Moving Average